isomerpages/nac-alistsg-redirect/index.md

 sections:
   - hero:
       title: Maintenance
-      subtitle: "We are upgrading A-List.sg to serve you better.
-Visit our social media pages below to get updates on the arts and culture scene.
-(Max:
+      subtitle: We are upgrading our website to serve you better.
+Visit our social media pages below to stay up to date on the arts and culture scene in Singapore.
-        160chars) "
       background: /images/BGimage.png
       key_highlights:
         - title: Facebook